Guardian Scholars Program

 Become a Guardian Scholar

-Two people standing side-by-side smiling.
+Two people standing, smiling.

 Guardian Scholars accepts applications year-round.
 Current and new Cal State LA students can apply at any time.